 Urban practices

-Social practices are embedded in local context.
+Social practices are embedded in the local context.
 Therefore, situated urban practices generate space production and its usage (?), so that they are the engines of urban system evolution.

-In Serbia what happens in local context very often deviates from what is planned.
-So to speak, it may rather be spoken of a practice of abandoning urban plans and the discrepancy between plans and realizations than of serious strategies with parameters of economic development, comprehensive socio-spatial analysis and feasibility studies.
+In Serbia what happens in the local context very often deviates from what is planned.
+So, this tendency may rather be spoken of as a practice of abandoning urban plans and the discrepancy between plans and realizations than of serious strategies with parameters of economic development, a comprehensive socio-spatial analysis and feasibility studies.
 Therefore, the approach to urban planning documentation is technocratic with loose links to implementation and actions in actual space.

-Usually attributed to socialist inheritance in planning (?), such praxis is aggravated with the dominance of political party or private investor interests (Workshop 1).
-In the post-socialist Serbia, its pluralist political life makes the dominance of political and powerful economic actors highly dependent on everyday politics and shifts of political parties in power.
-Consequently, activities of high planning and decision-making authorities rarely produce sustainable urban practices when brought down to the neighbourhood level.
+Usually attributed to the socialist inheritance in planning (?), such praxis is aggravated by the dominance of political party or private investor interests (Workshop 1).
+In post-socialist Serbia, the pluralist political life made the dominance of political and powerful economic actors highly dependent on everyday politics and the shifts of political parties in power.
+Consequently, the activities of the high planning and decision-making authorities rarely produce sustainable urban practices when brought down to the neighbourhood level.

 13Under cultural traits and mentality, Samardzic (2015) gives these examples: poverty, sharp social, cultural and ideological differences, inheritance and influence of nationalism, socialism and political religion, undeveloped, inappropriately or poorly maintained developed infrastructure.

-Yet, social coherence of urban neighbourhoods in Serbia is also inherited from the socialist period.
-Still present public land ownership and significant amount of accessible open spaces bind civic activities to urban space (Workshop 3).
-Numerous empty plots and abandoned buildings in Savamala made urban related framework of rising civic activities (Section 4.2.3).
+Yet, the social coherence of urban neighbourhoods in Serbia is also inherited from the socialist period.
+Still present in public land ownership and the significant amount of accessible open spaces bind civic activities to urban space (Workshop 3).
+Numerous empty plots and abandoned buildings in Savamala have allowed an urban related framework for a rise in civic activities (Section 4.2.3).

 Moreover, the distribution of these places and the compactness of urban forms and spaces spatialized these activities even more than they intended to.
 Mikser festival, for example, even though its initial relationship to Savamala was only as a site specific event, in its later festival years incorporated more and more urban and Savamala related activities (??).
-Furthermore, seen as an important local actor, Mikser House staff testify that locals often come there for an advice or to express their doubts and fears about the current spatial transformations coming from the BWP interventions (Interview X)
+Furthermore, seen as an important local actor, Mikser House staff testify that locals often come there for advice or to express their doubts and fears about the current spatial transformations coming from the BWP interventions (Interview X)

-On the other hand, during the period 2008-2015 design, communication and creative industry were the main drivers of urban revitalization of Savamala.
+On the other hand, during the period 2008-2015, the design, communication and creative industry were the main drivers of urban revitalization of Savamala.
 This global trend created local impact through micro interventions and private ventures in urban space.
-Even though informal liaisons among urban actors and stakeholders were set off locally, the supreme authority were international and national formal and informal organizations (NGOs and collectives) (Section 4.2.3).
+Even though informal liaisons among urban actors and stakeholders were set off locally, the supreme authority were international and national formal and informal organisations (NGOs and collectives) (Section 4.2.3).